Superflows-AI/superflows/README.md

 # Superflows

 Superflows makes it easy to add an assistant to your SaaS product to help your users get the most out of it.
-You can test our cloud version for free on our Dashboard via our [landing page](https://www.superflows.ai/) and learn more on our [documentation pages](https://docs.superflows.ai/).
+You can test our cloud version for free on our Dashboard via our [landing page](https://www.superflows.ai/) or self-host.
+You can learn more on our [documentation pages](https://docs.superflows.ai/).

 ## Status